wavesoft/CVMWeb/README.md

 Every computation session is a CernVM instance and is accessed individually.
 You can request a session that fits your needs using the requestSession function:

-	var sess = o.requestSession( "session name", "secret key" );
+	var res = o.requestSession( "session name", "secret key", success_callback, failure_callback );

 The secret key prohibits unauthorized users to access your session.
 The first user that requests a session is automatically the owner and only his secret key can be used to request access to the same session again.

+This function will return 1 (HVE_SCHEDULED) if succeeded or an error code if failed.
+When the session is ready, the function provided by the *success_callback* parameter will be called.
+The callback signature is the following:

+	// Called when session is ready
+	success_callback( core, session ) {

+	}

-This function will return either a CVMWebAPISession object or *false* if an error occurred.
+	// Called if an error occured
+	failure_callback( error_code ) {

+	}

 Upon receiving the session object you can bind your event listeners using the *addEventListener(event, callback)* function.
+Check appendix B for the events that you can handle.

 ## Opening session